 If you get caught driving without liability insurance, your licence can be suspended and you might have to pay a heavy fine.

-You can also get insurance to cover you if your own car is damaged or stolen.
+You can also get insurance to cover you if your own car is stolen or damaged in an accident that you caused.
 This is often called “two-way insurance” and is optional.

 Driving Your Parents’ Car

-Your parents can include you in their insurance if you regularly drive their car.
+You parents can include you in their insurance if you drive their car.
 Your parents’ insurance will cover the damage in case of an accident.
 But if they don’t include you in their insurance, the insurance company can refuse to pay for all or part of the damage.

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.